SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

 When a company has many different office locations, often people in one office aren't familiar with people in other offices due to a lack of interaction.
 This problem is particularly pronounced where you have offices that span multiple time zones or countries.

 ### What can be improved?
-It is crucial to build **interaction** between all of the company offices because it often improves the following:
+It is crucial to build **interaction** between all company offices because it often improves the following:

 <!--endintro-->